AriFordsham/GHCWiki/safe-haskell.md

 It is up to C to decide what packages to trust; it is not a property of P.

-A **module M from package P is trusted by a client C** iff
+When the `-XPackageTrust` flag is used a **module M from package P is trusted by a client C** iff

 - Both of these hold:

   - The module was compiled with `-XSafe`
   - All of M's direct imports are trusted by C
-- OR all of these hold:
+- OR both of these hold:

   - The module was compiled with `-XTrustworthy`
   - All of M's direct safe imports are trusted by C
   - Package P is trusted by C

-When required we will differentiate between `-XSafe` and `-XTrustworthy` using **safe** and **trustworthy** respectively.
+While the mechanism to check if a `-XSafe` compiled module appears to be the same both when `-XPackageTrust` is and isn't used this is not strictly the case.
+The definition of trust is transitive, so when `-XPackageTrust` is in use importing a safe compiled module can still impose a requirement that a certain package P be trusted if there is a module M in the transitive closure of dependent modules, where M is trustworthy and resides in P.

+Previously the design of Safe Haskell didn't have the `-XPackageTrust` flag.
+Instead package trust checking was always done.
+This check was moved into an optional flag as otherwise it causes Safe Haskell to affect users of Haskell who have no interest in Safe Haskell and makes doing safety inference a more complicated story.
+Please see below for information on Safe Haskell inference.

 ### Intuition

 The intuition is this.
 The **author** of a package undertakes the following obligations:

-- When the author of code compiles it with -XSafe, he asks the compiler to check that it is indeed safe.
+- When the author of code compiles it with `-XSafe`, he asks the compiler to check that it is indeed safe.
 He takes on no responsibility himself.
-Although he must trust imported packages in order to compile his package, he takes not responsibility for them.
+Although he must trust imported packages in order to compile his package, he takes no responsibility for them.
-- When the author of code compiles it with -XTrustworthy he takes on responsibility for the safety of that code, under the assumption that safe imports are indeed safe.
+- When the author of code compiles it with `-XTrustworthy` he takes on responsibility for the safety of that code, under the assumption that safe imports are indeed safe.
+- When the author of code compiles it with `-XUnsafe` he explicitly declares the module untrusted.

 When a **client** C trusts package P, he expresses trust in the author of that code.
 But since the author makes no guarantees about safe imports, C may need to chase dependencies to decide which modules in P should be trusted by C.